hm-choi/he-sqrt/README.md

 ## 1. Server Setting
-- In this evaluation, Macbook Pro is used.
+- In this evaluation, a Macbook Pro is used.
   - OS: macOS
   - RAM: 32GB
   - Core: Apple M1 Pro